Sunday, 12 February 2023

 There is a lot of restoration work still to be done

-The Adelie penguins are the cutest.
+The Adelie Penguins are the cutest.
 This little guy seems to be waving us farewell.

 Our boots were pretty dirty after walking through the Adelie colony